matsengrp/TemplatedMutagenesis-1/README.md

 ## How to use it

-A Docker image containing partis, PyMotifFinder, their dependencies, and the R packages required to run the analysis scripts is available on Docker Hub, and can be obtained by running
+A Docker image containing partis, PyMotifFinder, their dependencies, and the R packages required to run the analysis scripts is available on Quay, and can be obtained by running

-    docker pull matsengrp/templatedmutagenesis1
+    docker pull quay.io/matsengrp/templatedmutagenesis1

 That docker image is built automatically from this repository.
 If you wish can also build it yourself via

     docker build -t matsengrp/templatedmutagenesis1 .

 ## Main analysis

 The following commands will reproduce the figures in the paper, placing them in an `output` directory:

     wget https://zenodo.org/record/3741809/files/templated-mutagenesis-data-v3.tar.gz